The Story of The Gregory Kistler Center, Inc.

 The children who receive physical therapy, occupational therapy, and speech therapy at The Gregory Kistler Treatment Center span a wide range of diagnoses and needs.
 Some children need assistance with the basics of daily living, such as feeding and sitting up, while others may have problems with balance and coordination.
 The child’s diagnosis and individual needs determine the frequency and duration of treatment with most children receiving therapy regularly for a period of months to several years.

-In 2011, the Kistler Center was certified by Developmental Disabilities Services as an Community Employment Supports (CES) Waiver provider.
+In 2011, the Kistler Center was certified by Developmental Disabilities Services as an Community and Employment Support (CES) Waiver provider.
 The CES Waiver program serves children and adults with developmental disabilities with an onset before the age of 22.
 Now, the Kistler Center can bring help and hope to children and adults by providing choice and opportunity to live, play, and work in the home and community.

 The Arkansas Autism Partnership is a Medicaid waiver program that provides intensive intervention for children 18 months to 7 years old with a confirmed medical diagnosis of autism.
 The program funds a team of professionals and paraprofessionals to evaluate children and provide one-on-one intervention in their homes for 20-25 hours per week.
 Parents are trained and included as members of the team.
 The program is designed to improve the child’s skills in the areas of communication, socialization, self-care and behavior.
 In 2012, the Kistler Center was certified as an Arkansas Medicaid Autism Intervention provider.